 identified terms.

 R19: Please see responses at R6 and R7.
 When we chose the 23 features, we did so by prioritizing terms that encompass a broad range of meanings.
-We have revised the manuscript substantially, explaining our strategy and its limitations in the discussion.
+We have revised the manuscript substantially, explaining our strategy and its limitations at lines 355-380.
 Our approach (i) allows us to have broader concepts in the way we define complex systems, but (ii) it increases the risk of false positives when conducting our bibliometric analysis.

 To address point (i) we added, in table 1, examples of words to contextualize what we referred to with the most general “features” (column “Related concepts'').
-For instance, “entropy” is a measure of diversity, collective intelligence can be seen as an emergent property, food webs are networks, niche construction is related to adaptation.
+For instance, “entropy” is often used as a measure of diversity, collective intelligence can be seen as an emergent property, food webs are networks, niche construction is related to adaptation.
 We needed a balance between the hundreds of theoretical constructs in ecology and general, core themes in complexity system science that could be useful to orient ecologists interested in embracing this paradigm.
-We now more explicitly recognize in the discussion (line 355-380) that this was a subjective exercise.

 To address point (ii), we ran a topic modelling analysis using the Latent Dirichlet allocation (LDA) method to assess whether the 23 features we selected through the critical review (Table 1) are meaningful to describe complex ecological systems.
-First of all, LDA showed our selected terms do matter for the papers more than should be expected by the average term (see the new Figure 2 and lines 154-159).
+LDA showed our selected terms do matter for the papers more than should be expected by the average term (see the new Figure 2 and lines 154-159).
 We also checked whether our features were among the 0.5% of most important words in the analysis.
 We found that all our features matched this criteria for several topics, not only considering their occurrence across different topics, but also their average importance.
-This also highlights that the features were more important in characterizing complexity than control articles.
-All in all, this suggests features in Table 1 are representative of the topics discussed in our papers, demonstrating the reliability of our method.
-However, if the referee has additional suggestions of a more appropriate analysis that could further prove our point, we are happy to try out different strategies.
+This result highlights that the features were more important in characterizing complexity than control articles.
+All in all, additional analysis suggests features in Table 1 are representative of the topics discussed in our papers, demonstrating the reliability of our method.
+However, if the referee has additional suggestions of a more appropriate analysis that could further validate our point, we are happy to test more strategies.

 In addition, the paper should interact more with the broader science of science literature and methodology (e.g. the work of James Evans).

 R20: We agree with the reviewer that the science of science literature is integral to this type of inquiry, and have made our prior reliance on it clearer in the revision (see, e.g., line 102 in the introduction).
 In this work, we heavily relied on science of science analyses, including co-citation networks and bibliometric mapping (and, after the revision, also a topic modelling analysis).
 To make this link more apparent, we have now cited the seminal works by James Evans and colleagues (DOI: 10.1126/science.aao0185) which defined science of science as a discipline.
+Again, if there is a more specific point that the referee feels like is missing from the text, we are open to incorporate relevant suggestions.

 Furthermore, the emergence of several famous clusters of theories in ecology is